AlexanderJCS/platformer-creator-console/README.md

 Just a note before proceeding: this project is made in Visual Studio 2022.
 If you have any issues with the g++ compiler, please check if it compiles in Visual Studio.

-To compile, execute the command `g++ ConsolePlatformer.cpp levelUtils.cpp`
+To compile, execute the command `g++ ConsolePlatformer.cpp levelUtils.cpp -O3`

+The `-O3` flag is for performance improvements and increases compile time.
+For quick testing, you may want to consider not using this flag.

 ## Creating your own level